Tech-at-DU/d3-tutorial/21-sankey/readme.md

   .append("g")
 ```

-Now create some rectangles to repesent the nodes.
+Now create some rectangles to represent the nodes.

 ```js
 nodeGroup